 Microsoft Active Directory Forensics

 Microsoft Active Directory is an innovative, extensible and hierarchical amenity that enables working with interconnected and intricate network resources.
-Active directory is almost organized as an Internet’s Domain Naming System with domain-based grid.
-Microsoft introduced an active directory with Windows 2000 Server and the latest features of it is offered in Windows Server 2008.
+Active directory is almost organized as an Internet’s Domain Naming System with a domain-based grid.
+Microsoft introduced an active directory with Windows 2000 Server and it offers the latest features in Windows Server 2008.

 Active Directory Partition is a place where the AD information is segregated and logically saved.
 There are three types of directory partitions such as configuration, schema and domain in which schema or configuration partitions are created inevitably at the time of installation.

 Location and File Name of Microsoft Active Directory

 Stores the data of the Microsoft Active Directory in the NTDS.DIT ESE (Extensible Storage Engine) database file.
 On the domain server the two copies of NTDS.DIT files are existing in two altered locations: